Skip to main content

 Written by Team

-Once the equity markets are closed, you may encounter the difference between daily (1day - 1month) closing prices and intraday (1min-8h).
-This tends to happen with the most volatile instruments.
+After the equity markets close, you may notice a difference between daily closing prices (1 day to 1 month) and intraday prices (1 minute to 8 hours).
+This is particularly common with the most volatile instruments.

 Example

-Take an example of AAPL when requesting minutely data.
+Consider the case of AAPL when requesting minute data.

-Returns close price of 141.66000.
-The latest price corresponds to the official EOD closing value, which gets updates within 15 minutes after market closing.
-This value is identical to what can be seen on other websites and services.
+This returns a closing price of 141.66000.
+The latest price corresponds to the official end-of-day (EOD) closing value, updated shortly after the market closes.
+This value is consistent with what you see on other financial websites and services.

 Why does it happen?

-Intraday data candles are composed of the tick level data.
+Intraday data candles are composed of tick-level data.
 When the market closes, we consider the last tick to be the closing price.
 However, the exchange keeps the right to choose a different price as the official end-of-day close.
-The official values after the announcement are updated with the daily intervals, while intraday remains original as they were.
+The official values after the announcement are updated at daily+ intervals, while the intraday values remain the same as they were.

 Did this answer your question?